knight-lang/knight-lang/specs.md

 ### `EVAL(string)`: Evaluate a string as Knight code {#ext-eval}
 _This function was previously a required function; it is now an optional extension_

 This function would convert its argument to a string, and then execute it as a Knight string.
-(Of course, the string should be valid knight; if it wasn't, it'd be undefined behaviour.)
+(Of course, the string should be valid Knight; if it wasn't, it'd be undefined behaviour.)

 This function would act _as if_ its invocation were replaced by the contents of the string, e.g.:
 ```